This article was originally published in December 2015. It was last updated in August 2023.

 They call themselves a nano-brewery due to their focus on small-batch and experimental nature.

 The vibe: Casual and cozy.

-This popular brewery steps from Plaza Midwood’s main drag specializes in hop-forward IPAs and pale ales, lagers, barrel-aged beers, and fermented ales.
+This popular brewery specializes in hop-forward IPAs and pale ales, lagers, barrel-aged beers and fermented ales.

-Wine deal: Resident Culture recently launched a curated wine program and does half-priced bottles of wine on Thursdays.
+Wine deal: Resident Culture does half-priced bottles of wine on Thursdays.

 Salud Beer Shop’s in-house brewery.
 Head upstairs to enjoy a pint in their 3,100-square-foot taproom.
-They also have a kitchen serving up wood-fired pizza.
+Or order one of their wood-fired pizza.

 The vibe: A little more elevated than your typical brewery.
 The patio is usually packed on nice days.

-Grab a pint of: A Patchwork Orange, an IPA made with orange peel, grapefruit, and papaya (5.7% ABV) Full beer list
+Grab a pint of: A Patchwork Orange, an IPA made with orange peel, grapefruit and papaya (5.7% ABV).

 Known for its Belgian-inspired beer, Sugar Creek uses multiple types of hops and combines them with award-winning malt varieties to create modern takes on classic tastes.

 Location: LoSo, 215 Southside Drive